Las Anod

-Las Anod (Laascaanood; لاسعانود) is the administrative capital of the Sool region of Somaliland.
+Las Anod (Laascaanood; لاسعانود) is the administrative capital of the Sool region, currently controlled by North Eastern State of Somalia forces aligned with Somalia.

 Territorial dispute

 The city is disputed by Puntland and Somaliland.
 The former bases its claim due to the kinship ties between the Dhulbahante clan and the dominant clan in Puntland, the Majeerteen, whilst the latter's claim is grounded on the border of the former British Somaliland Protectorate.
 The city was the proclaimed capital of Khatumo State throughout its existence until its dissolvement in 2017.

 Somaliland forces captured the city in the Battle of Las Anod in 2007, ousting Puntland forces, and has maintained full control of the city in all aspects since.
 Until now Somaliland governs Las Anod with little legitimacy or popularity, while regular unknown assassinations have deteriorated the security situation.

 Ahmed Musa reports, the residents of Las Anod have not fully accepted Somaliland's presence in their city:

 Somaliland still governs Lasanod with little legitimacy or popularity.
 This is one reason why Somaliland has to be flexible with respect to tax collection.
 It cannot impose the full tax code on the Dhulbahante territories because that would only reinforce local people’s existing grievances vis-à-vis Somaliland.
 Therefore, Somaliland’s reduced taxes (cashuur dhaaf) in the Lasanod areas are one way of garnering, or at least retaining, some level of public acceptance.